Gadoof/Gadoof/mde_bypass_cron.md

 ```
 ### MDE Config on Endpoint:

-This is as secure as I can get the MDE EDR to be configured, and as this is just a test environment w/o any real automation tools like GPO, Intune, etc. I had to enable behavior_monitoring as that isn't enabled by default, and thus MDE by default w/o any tools doesn't block by default but instead acts in a passive config, noting malicious code in Defender portal, but not blocking.
+This is as secure as I can get the MDE EDR to be configured, and as this is just a test environment w/o any real automation tools like GPO, Intune, etc. I had to enable behavior_monitoring as that isn't enabled by default, and thus MDE by default w/o any tools doesn't actively block by default but instead acts in a passive config, noting malicious code in Defender portal, but allowing it to run.

 Enabling behavior_monitoring changed the config to a more *active* configuration, blocking anything that it deems malicious.